logicopslab/3-tier-app-with-terraform/README.md

 # 3-tier-app-with-terraform

-In this repository, we have the code which creates a Three-Tier application infrastructure using Terraform
+In this repository, we have the Terraform code which creates an innfrastructure on AWS that support a Three-Tier application.

 ## Problem Statement